-- i.
-The project boundary is defined for all eligible discrete parcels of land to be afforested or reforested that are under the control of the project participants at the starting date of the project activity or expected to become under the control of the project participants during the implementation of the project activity during the crediting period. - ii.
-Stratification of the AR CDM project area is based on local site classification map/table, the most updated land-use / land-cover maps, satellite image, soil map, vegetation map, landform map as well as supplementary surveys, and the baseline land-use / land-cover is determined separately for each stratum. - iii.
-The baseline scenario is determined by the following steps: - Step 1.
-Demonstration that the proposed AR CDM project activity meets the conditions under which the methodology is applicable and that baseline approach 22(a) can be used. - Step 2.
+- (i) The project boundary is defined for all eligible discrete parcels areas of land to be subjected to afforestation ed or reforestation ed project activities that are under the control of the project participants at the starting date of the project activity or expected to become under the control of the project participants during the implementation of the project activity during the crediting period.
+Discrete areas of land will have a unique geographical identification and the coordinates for all vertices of each polygon will be measured, recorded, and archived. - (ii) Stratification of the A/R CDM project area is based on local site classification map/table, the most updated land-use / land-cover maps, satellite image, soil map, vegetation map, landform map as well as supplementary surveys, and the baseline land-use / land-cover is determined separately for each stratum. - (iii) The baseline scenario is determined by the following steps: - Step 1.
+Demonstration that the proposed A/R CDM project activity meets the conditions under which the methodology is applicable and that baseline approach 22(a) can be used. - Step 2.
 Delineation of the project boundary. - Step 3.
 Analysis of historical land use, local and sectoral land-use policies or regulations and land use alternatives. - Step 4.
-Stratification of the AR CDM project area: - Stratification according to pre-existing conditions and baseline projections; - Stratification according to the planned AR CDM project activity; - Final ex ante stratification; - Step 5.
+Stratification of the A/R CDM project area: - Stratification according to pre-existing conditions and baseline projections; - Stratification according to the planned A/R CDM project activity; - Final ex ante stratification; - Step 5.
 Determination of the baseline land-use / land-cover for each stratum. - Step 6.
-Determination of baseline carbon stock changes in each stratum. - iv.
-The ex ante calculation of baseline net GHG removals by sinks is performed by strata.
+Determination of baseline carbon stock changes in each stratum.

+- (iv) The ex ante calculation of baseline net GHG removals by sinks is performed by strata.
 For strata without growing trees or shrubs, the methodology assumes that the carbon stock of the baseline scenario remains constant, i.e., the baseline net removal by sinks is zero, which is conservative due to the prevailing environmental conditions or anthropogenic pressures that are degrading the land and impeding spontaneous forest regeneration.

-For strata with growing trees and/or shrubs, the baseline carbon stock change is estimated based on methods developed in IPCC 2003 Good Practice Guidance (GPG) for Land Use, Land-Use Change and Forestry (LULUCF).
+For strata with growing trees and/or shrubs, the baseline carbon stock change is estimated based on methods developed in IPCC 2003 Good Practice Guidance (GPG) for Land Use, Land-Use Change and Forestry (LULUCF)1.
 Only the carbon stock change in living biomass is estimated.
-The omission of the other carbon pools is considered as a conservative approach because these pools are likely to decrease or remain constant in the absence of the proposed AR CDM project activity, relative to the project scenario.

-- Additionality is demonstrated using the latest version of the "tool for demonstration and v. assessment of additionality for afforestation and reforestation CDM project activities" approved by the CDM Executive Board. - The ex ante actual net GHG removal by sinks is estimated for each type of stand to be vi. created with the AR CDM project activity.
+The omission of the other carbon pools is considered as a conservative approach because these pools are likely to decrease or remain constant in the absence of the proposed A/R CDM project activity, relative to the project scenario. - (v) Additionality is demonstrated using the latest version of the "Tool for demonstration and assessment of additionality for afforestation and reforestation CDM project activities" approved by the CDM Executive Board. - (vi) The ex ante actual net GHG removals by sinks is estimated for each type of stand to be created with the A/R CDM project activity.
 Stand types are represented by 'stand models' that are a description of the species planted or regenerated and the management prescribed (species, fertilization, thinning, harvesting, etc.).
-Carbon stock changes and the increase of GHG emissions resulting from fertilization, site preparation (biomass burning) and fossil fuel consumption are estimated using methods developed in IPCC GPG-LULUCF. - Leakage emissions, including carbon stock decreases outside the project boundary, are vii. accounted for the following sources; fossil fuels consumption for transport of staff, products and services; displacement of pre-project croplands, grazing and fuel-food collection activities; increased consumption of wood posts for fencing.
+Carbon stock changes and the increase of GHG emissions resulting from fertilization, site preparation (biomass burning) and fossil fuel consumption are estimated using methods developed in IPCC GPG-LULUCF. - (vii) Leakage emissions, including carbon stock decreases outside the project boundary, are accounted for in the following sources: fossil fuels consumption for transport of staff, products and services; displacement of pre-project croplands, grazing and fuel-food collection activities; increased consumption of wood posts for fencing.